 - Open on the side – Instead of a center opening, glass panels can be pushed to one side of the entryway.
 By sliding or folding the panels off to a side, you can gain additional space in your home or on your patio.

-When a gorgeous view isn’t enough — and you want to bring it into your home — cast your wall aside.
+When gorgeous scenery isn’t enough — and you want to bring it into your home — cast your wall aside.
 A movable glass wall opens up your home and your possibilities.